KilaBean/weather-app/README.md

-# 🌦️ WeatherNow - Android App
+# 🌦️ Weather - Android App

 A modern weather app built with **Kotlin**, **Jetpack Compose**, and **Material3**.
 It offers real-time weather, air quality data, and animated UI that reflects current weather conditions.